JetBrains/intellij-sdk-docs/topics/tutorials/project_wizard/module_types.md

 However, an application might need module of a type that isn't supported yet.
 This tutorial shows how to register a new module type and link it to the project creation procedure and the UI.

-The source code for the [`module`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/module) code sample is used throughout this tutorial.
+The source code for the [`module`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/module) and [`project_wizard`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/project_wizard) code samples is used throughout this tutorial.

 ## Pre-Requirements